Traditions > Communion

 Communion

-Church registers were kept of all family members taking part in Communion from at least 1834 to 1905.
+Church registers were kept of all family members participating in Communion from at least 1834 to 1905.
+The Russian archives have yet to identify records before and after this period.

-Church registers were kept of all family members taking part in Communion from at least 1834 to 1905.
+Church registers were kept of all family members participating in Communion from at least 1834 to 1905.
+The Russian archives have yet to identify records before and after this period.

 Sources